Environmental Impact of Fast Fashion Industry

 - Secondhand textile waste is any textile waste (such as home furnishings or any non-clothing waste) that have been used and discarded by consumers.

 The fashion and textile industries generate textile waste during production and consumer use.
+In some cases, it’s almost unavoidable to produce it, especially when garments are mass-produced.
 However, textile waste is now becoming a serious environmental concern because of its total amount.
 With fast fashion, and huge production, textile waste is increased.
 Globally, textile waste is flowing from factories and cascading from closets too often into landfill.
 Sadly, across the board, textile recovery rates for recycling remain relatively low, despite textiles being considered almost 100 percent reusable or recyclable.
+Thus, finding ways to use textile waste and repurposing it may help lessen fast fashion’s adverse effects on the environment.

 - The Environmental Protection Agency estimates that the average person throws away 31.5 kg of clothing per year.
 That adds up to 3.8 billion kilograms of unnecessary waste added to our landfills.